SOC MA Course Descriptions

 This course examines issues of diversity in families within the United States and around the world.
 It explores the context of individual family units with a focus on family systems theory and larger systemic issues affecting diverse families utilizing critical race theory.
 Today, families in the United States are more diverse, in terms of structure, culture, and ethnicity, than at any other point in history.
 At the same time, common family experiences are shared across groups, across cultures, and across borders.
 The course explores risk and protective factors associated with ethnoracial, physical, religious, and sexual diversity, as well as resilience, prevention strategies, and future directions.
 This class is atypical in its approach to family diversity issues in that it does not examine families by categorizing them into groups that are viewed as monolithic and unchanging.
 Thus, do not expect to learn about "Asian families" or "Hispanic families" or "African families;" rather, expect to learn about families/family dynamics and the reciprocal influence of culture, ethnicity, economics, and politics.

 Capstone Courses and Culminating Experience

 The Online Master's degree in Sociology includes three capstone courses that must be taken in sequence, ending with a non-thesis, applied culminating experience.
 Each part of the Capstone experience allows for some customization to fit individual students' professional and academic needs and interests.
-Ultimately, this culminating experience will provide students with a deeper understanding Students will develop an understanding of the factors that promote successful relationships and positive outcomes for individuals, families, and communities.
+Ultimately, this culminating experience will provide students with a deeper understanding of sociological concepts, as well as professional competencies and insights.

 The capstone experience consists of the following parts: